 Remote domains (EXO) Applies to all types of forwarding that a user can set up.
 The user will not be notified that their forwarded message will be dropped.
 Per domain

 Mail flow rules (EXO) Allows more granularity on conditions and actions, such as setting a specific address to forward.
-Does not block the OWA direct forwarding method Per domain and address
+Does not block the OWA forwarding setting (ForwardingSmtpAddress) Per domain and address

 Outbound Anti-spam policy (MDO) Allows you to turn off automatic forwarding completely.
 You cannot specify the address or domain as an exclusion; if an allowed user sets up a client forwarding rule, they can forward to any address and domain Per user